twilson63/sw-cache/README.md

 ## Roadmap

 TODO:

 - [x] Add FP-JSON to support filtering state via a POST /:contract
 - [ ] P3 to accept payments to use the service
-- [ ] Decentalize the service, so any one can run a server
+- [ ] Decentralize the service so anyone can run a server